-Initial Statements from the Lamigo Monkeys
+Initial Statement from the Lamigo Monkeys

 Heimlich’s Child Molestation Charges

-According to the reports from the United States.
-At the age of 15, Heimlich pleaded guilty to sexually molesting his six-year-old niece on numerous occasions.
+According to the reports from the United States, at the age of 15, Heimlich pleaded guilty to sexually molesting his six-year-old niece on numerous occasions.

 Taiwanese Community Reactions: The Backlash

-CPBL Statements: Contract Under Review
+CPBL Statement: Contract Under Review

 The Lamigo Monkeys already have three registered foreign players in their organisation.
 Once the Monkeys have registered Luke Heimlich, the league will begin the status check process.
-Given his past criminal record in the United States, the league will required to review the case.
+Given his past criminal record in the United States, the league will be required to review the case.

-Based on article 94 of the Players Misconduct Acts, Luke Heimlich’s criminal background clearly breached the rule when it comes to hiring new players.
+Based on Article 94 of the Players Misconduct Acts, Luke Heimlich’s criminal background clearly breached the rule when it comes to hiring new players.